 I mostly walked when I stayed in this area, although some days it was so hot that I took the bus instead.
 Bike riding is also extremely popular here since the streets are flat.
 You’ll see lots of young hipsters riding grandma bikes.
 Nobody tries to look too cool here, which is refreshing!

 It’s “mare-uh-nee” with the emphasis on the first syllable.
 Faubourg is a French word meaning “suburb,” so Faubourg Marigny just means the Marigny neighborhood.

 Are There Any Hotels in Marigny or Bed and Breakfasts?

 Yes, but not a ton, since most hotels are located in more touristy areas such as the French Quarter and downtown.
 When I visited the Marigny, I stayed at an Airbnb, and I would highly recommend going this route to anyone who wants really get to know the character of the neighborhood.
 Airbnb rooms in New Orleans are much cheaper than hotels.

 What are the Best Marigny Restaurants in New Orleans?

 Taste is subjective and everyone has their favorites.
 Local favorites among locals and tourists can also vary, but in terms of reviews, Bamboula’s and Mimi’s in the Marigny both rate highly.

-Photos of the houses of Faubourg Marigny and Bywater
+Photos of the Colorful Houses of Faubourg Marigny and Bywater

 Check out the cool and colorful houses of these neighborhoods.
 I find it enjoyable to take an hour and just walk around the residential streets to see the cute homes!